 This content is provided for information and convenience only- they do not constitute endorsements of any situations or medical tactics or advice.
 All information contained herein should not be used as a substitute for the advice of an appropriately qualified and licensed physician.
 The information provided here is for educational and informational purposes only.
 In no way should it be considered as offering medical advice.

 Please check with a doctor and/or licensed medical physician.
 NO LIABILITY WILL BE ASSUMED FOR THE USE OF THIS CONTENT AND/OR ADDITIONAL POSTINGS HEREIN.

 For more information, please see our Medical Disclaimer.

 #21 The long-term side effects of steroids are completely unknown and you will eventually die from them.

 When cornered, the inexperienced, uninformed steroid expert always insists-

 "But what about the long-term side effects?!?!"

-First off – lets discuss the concept of “long-term” and “short-term” side effects from prescription drugs, dietary supplements and alike.
+First off - lets discuss the concept of "long-term" and "short-term" side effects from prescription drugs, dietary supplements and the like.